 Samsung Galaxy S21 FE: A marked improvement

-For the past year and a half, we've been raving about the Galaxy S20 FE.
+When the Galaxy S20 FE came out, we absolutely loved what Samsung delivered.
 Not only was the price excellent — especially when it went on sale — but the overall experience was just as good as a regular Galaxy S20 for most users.
-The Galaxy S21 FE holds to that same mantra and, when compared to the S20 FE, brings about an upgraded processor that will be able to handle anything you throw at it, including the upgraded 120Hz display.
+The Galaxy S21 FE holds to that same mantra.
+When compared to the S20 FE, it delivers an upgraded processor that will be able to handle anything you throw at it, including the upgraded 120Hz display.

 The Galaxy S20 FE also had a 120Hz panel, but the S21 FE features the Dynamic AMOLED 2X from the S21 series — bringing about general improvements in image quality and refresh rate tweaks — which features a new 240Hz input refresh rate while game mode is enabled.

 While it was subtle, I could tell the difference between the input latency while playing fast games that require twitch reflexes.
 In short, a 240Hz refresh rate means that the Galaxy S21 FE is able to detect any touches on the screen twice as fast as the 120Hz display physically refreshes the image.